11 Best FREE Things to do in Duluth, MN This Summer

 Are you looking for a list of the best free things to do in Duluth, MN?

-Many attractions and activities in this popular summer vacation destination charge admission, but there are also several that won’t break the bank.
+Many attractions in Duluth charge admission, but there are also several awesome activities that won’t break the bank.

-Instead, grab your kids, camera, and your walking shoes and get ready for an awesome and memorable family vacation.
+Instead, grab your kids, a camera, and your walking shoes and get ready for an awesome and memorable family vacation!

 Here is a list of our favorite free things to do in Duluth, MN!